NATIONAL AND PROVINCIAL TRIALS

 - During the year of trial events, the trialist must shoot a minimum number of scores in order to be considered for selection.
 This does vary from discipline to discipline.

-- The trial events will provide a certain number of targets e.g. in ATA Trap – 2000 targets.
-As at 2018 the system stipulates that the trialist must shoot a minimum of 50% of the available targets in order to be eligible for selection.
-This means that of the 2000 targets (20 scores of 100 targets), the trialist must shoot a minimum of 10 scores.
+- The trial events will provide a certain number of “scores to count” e.g. in ATA Trap there are 21 scores available to shoot (21 x 100 targets, 2 x 100 targets at each provincial championship and 3 x 100 targets at the SA Championship (SA Grand).
+As at 2023 the system stipulates that the trialist must shoot a minimum of 40% of the available targets in order to be eligible for selection.
+This means that of the 21 scores available, the trialist must shoot a minimum of 8 scores.
 No part scores are accepted.
-Once more than 10 scores are shot, the lower scores are dropped off.
-So if a trialist has shot say 14 scores, the worst 4 scores are dropped – the best 10 scores are used.
+When more than 8 scores are shot, the lower scores are dropped off.
+So if a trialist has shot say 14 scores, the worst 6 scores are dropped – the best 8 scores are used.